What is Aikido?

 I would like to know more about Aikido.
 Where can I find more information?

-If you would like to know more about Aikido, the resources listed below offer a good selection of opinions, insights and clear information.
+If you would like to know more about Aikido, the resources listed below offer a good selection of opinions, insights, background and clear information.

 - Mastery – George Leonard